Main Content

 Course Overview

-Current times are unpredictable therefore it is necessary to develop new strategies to seek out funds and write a grant application.
-This workshop presented in 3 – 90-minute sessions will empower participants to respond to this challenging landscape.
-Attendees will learn how to make informed decisions about allocating resources and critical priorities to better maintain financial stability and flexibility due to federal disruptions, and resources.
+When the funding landscape becomes unpredictable, developing new strategies to seek out grants becomes a necessity.
+This online workshop, presented in three 90-minute sessions, will empower participants to respond to current and future challenges.
+Attendees will learn how to make informed decisions about allocating resources and identifying critical priorities to better maintain financial stability and flexibility in the face of federal disruptions.

 Session 1: Managing Change in Uncertain Times